 The Yorba Linda Town Center Tree Lighting is a new annual community tradition launched by the City of Yorba Linda at the fountain plaza of Yorba Linda Town Center — the open-air shopping, dining, and entertainment center anchoring Yorba Linda Boulevard between Imperial Highway and Lakeview Avenue.

 The early-December evening opens with pre-ceremony entertainment, balloon-twisting for kids (free balloon animals), and ornament-crafting stations spread across the plaza.
-The tree-lighting moment itself is at 6 PM at the central fountain plaza — the season’s official kickoff of the Town Center holiday character that continues across the season with the venue’s restaurants and shops decked through Christmas Eve.
+The tree-lighting moment itself comes in the evening at the central fountain plaza — the season’s official kickoff of the Town Center holiday character that continues across the season with the venue’s restaurants and shops decked through Christmas Eve.

 For families across Yorba Linda — the East Lake Village blocks, the equestrian-trail neighborhoods, the foothill residential ranges — and the surrounding north Orange County communities (Anaheim Hills, Brea, Placentia), this is the city’s newest holiday gathering and a complement to the long-running Holiday on Main Street community festival in Old Town and the Stars, Stripes & Christmas Lights evening at the Richard Nixon Presidential Library.